grallucas/maic/pages/README.md

 ## MAIC-Specific

-LearningTree.js and Library.js are set up as templates from the create react app.
+LearningTree.jsx and Library.jsx are set up as templates from the create react app.
 These files can be modified right now to set up.

 ## Available Scripts